sergeynordicresults/sergeynordicresults.github.io/index.md

 </pre></details></blockquote>

-<blockquote><details><summary>People in Donetsk dont want to be in Ukraine? maybe</summary><pre>
+<blockquote><details><summary>People in Donetsk don't want to be in Ukraine? maybe</summary><pre>
  IN MY CITY: some people WERE pro-"russian liberation" (old people), they are not anymore

  https://www.youtube.com/watch?v=VUwXnBDOmeY - I think THIS is fake

  ANYWAY - Ukraine and Russia should allow people to vote, fairly, every citizen (is this possible with putin at all?
 Better Navalny as president)

  1. Let's see if they will chose a country without blockchain technology, without Дiя.
- 2. Even if they will choose Russia - I dont care, I'm a citizen of world first, then - Ukraine
+ 2. Even if they will choose Russia - I don't care, I'm a citizen of world first, then - Ukraine
 </pre></details></blockquote>

 > People in Donetsk are killed by Ukrainian military? maybe